Phospholipase D: Alcohol Intoxication

 Phospholipase D metabolizes ethanol into phosphatidylethanol (PEtOH) in a process termed transphosphatidylation.
 Using fly genetics the PEtOH was shown to mediates alcohol's hyperactive response in fruit flies.
-And ethanol transphosphatidylation was shown to be up-regulated in alcoholics and the family members of alcoholic.s This ethanol transphosphatidylation mechanism recently emerged as an alternative theory for alcohol's effect on ion channels.
+And ethanol transphosphatidylation was shown to be up-regulated in alcoholics and the family members of alcoholics.
+This ethanol transphosphatidylation mechanism recently emerged as an alternative theory for alcohol's effect on ion channels.
 Many ion channels are regulated by anionic lipids. and the competition of PEtOH with endogenous signaling lipids is thought to mediate the effect of ethanol on ion channels in some instances and not direct binding of the free ethanol to the channel.

 Mechanosensation

 PLD2 is a mechanosensor and directly sensitive to mechanical disruption of clustered GM1 lipids.
 Mechanical disruption (fluid shear) then signals for the cell to differentiate.
 PLD2 also activates TREK-1 channels, a potassium channel in the analgesic pathway.

+PLD2 is upstream of Piezo2 and inhibits the channel.
+Piezo2 is an excitatory channel, ence PLD inhibits an excitatory channel and activates TREK-1 which is an inhibitory channel.
+The channels combine to reduce neuronal excitability.